Aoliva96/regex-tutorial/assets/URL-regex-tutorial.md

 - Subexpressions are strict, they will look for a string that exactly matches their contents.
 - Grouping constructs improve regex readability, and provide more control over its functionality towards a specific section of a string.

 Grouping constructs also have two primary categories, <span style="font-weight:bold;">capturing</span> and <span style="font-weight:bold;">non-capturing</span>.
-This tutorial won't be going into detail about how the two categories differ, but the brief explanation is that <span style="font-weight:bold;">capturing</span> groups will capture the matched character sequences for possible re-use, while <span style="font-weight:bold;">non-capturing</span> groups do not.
+This tutorial won't be going into detail about how the two categories differ, but the brief explanation is that <span style="font-weight:bold;">capturing</span> groups will capture the matched character sequences for possible re-use, while <span style="font-weight:bold;">non-capturing</span> groups will not.
 In order to make a grouping construct non-capturing, simply add the characters <span style="color:lightblue;background:#2b2b2b;padding:0 5px 2px 5px;border-radius:3px;">?:</span> at the beginning of an expression inside the parentheses.

 With grouping constructs covered, we have now fully explained each part of our regex example to check if a string is a valid URL!
 Take a moment to look over the full code block below and try to parse-out how each step is validating the provided URL string.